Chart Color Schemes

 Oxley Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Oxley Park has a high level of cultural diversity, with 39.9% of its population born overseas and 40.0% speaking a language other than English at home.
-Christianity is the dominant religion in Oxley Park, making up 55.2% of people.
-Islam is overrepresented compared to Greater Sydney, comprising 11.2% versus 6.2%.
+Christianity is the main religion in Oxley Park, making up 55.2% of people.
+Islam comprises 11.2%, which is higher than the Greater Sydney average of 6.8%.

 Frequently Asked Questions - Diversity